benoittgt/PhubMe/README.md

 [![Build Status](https://travis-ci.org/benoittgt/PhubMe.svg)](https://travis-ci.org/benoittgt/PhubMe)

-Notify slack user when you are mentionned in a github comment
+Notify a slack user when the user is mentionned in a github comment.

 ## Installation